alexfigliolia/metrics/README.md

 });
 ```
 Using our new plugin, `MyMetric` will log a warning to the console each time its duration exceeds `1000ms`.

+### Demo Application
+To find some recipes in an example application, please reference our [Demo App](https://github.com/alexfigliolia/metrics-demo)